python-pillow/Pillow/docs/reference/JpegPresets.rst

 .. automodule:: PIL.JpegPresets

     .. data:: presets
-        :annotation:
+        :type: dict

-        A dict of all supported presets.
+        A dictionary of all supported presets.